mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 I dove into tutorials and the documentation, and built a tiny [marketing project](http://frankensim.animade.tv) with React, Flux and Grunt. (props to [Milo Targett](https://twitter.com/milotargett) for coming up with the idea and illustrations)

 After the internship I wanted to keep getting better at React, so I built a [personal side project](http://sharingbuttons.io) with it.
-As I was building that, I noticed that I was spending the same amount of time doing the exact same things at the start; creating all the necessary folders and scaffolding to get started with actually building my app.
-After I had done just the setup I thought "I should save this somewhere", copy and pasted that tiny folder structures into a separate folder and pushed it up to GitHub.
+Noticing that I was spending the same amount of time doing the exact same things at the start, creating all the necessary folders and scaffolding to get started with actually building my app, I thought "I should save this somewhere".
+I copy and pasted that tiny folder structure and pushed it up to GitHub.

 Little did I know that this tiny, personal "open source project" (read: repo on GitHub) would go on to have 11,000 stars, be used by a ton of companies big and small in important projects, and see hundreds of people from all around the world contribute to it.

 But I'm jumping ahead of myself here.

-As the second half of 2015 rolls around I try (again) to study Computer Science at the local technical university, but my joy of programming is sadly not accompanied by a joy for converting numbers from the binary to the decimal system and back (much to the dismay of my parents).
+As the second half of 2015 rolls around, I try (again) to study Computer Science at the local technical university, but my joy of programming is sadly not accompanied by a joy for converting numbers from the binary to the decimal system and back (much to the dismay of my parents).
 I'm still keeping up and writing good grades (acing the one actual programming course, an introduction to Java), but in reality I'm spending most of my time doing what I love – writing HTML, CSS and JS.

-It's Christmas (almost exactly a year ago now), and I'm out skiing with my family, our annual holiday.
+It's Christmas (almost exactly a year ago now), and we're out for my family's annual skiing holiday.
 Unbeknownst to me something is about to happen that will change the course of my life forever.

-I wake up the morning of the 27th of December, planning to out on the mountain all day long, and check my messages and notifications.
+I wake up the morning of the 27th of December, planning to be out on the mountain all day long, and check my messages and notifications.
 As I open GitHub, I notice the React scaffolding project received a bunch of issues over night.
 Interesting, that hasn't happened before!
 I go to the repo and can't believe what I see.

-**Overnight `react-boilerplate` went from 70 stars to 550 stars** and the number of stargazers was increasing every single time I refreshed the page.
+**Overnight `react-boilerplate` went from 70 stars to 550 stars** and the number of stargazers is increasing every single time I refresh the page.

 I have no idea what is happening.
 I frantically check Twitter in an effort to find out where all of these stars are coming from, but there's nothing there.
 I send out a tweet, asking if somebody knows what's going on.
 Thankfully `@___swastik` replies within a few minutes:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/mxstbr">@mxstbr</a> — HackerNews happened!</p>&mdash; Swastik (@___swastik) <a href="https://twitter.com/___swastik/status/681005846042509312">December 27, 2015</a></blockquote>
-<script defer src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 `react-boilerplate` is on the frontpage of HackerNews, and it's been there for ~12 hours.